GLOBAL MARKETS-Asia stocks advance as investors weigh impact of hawkish central banks

 The World Bank on Tuesday slashed its global growth forecast by nearly a third to 2.9% for 2022, warning that Russia's invasion of Ukraine has compounded the damage from the COVID-19 pandemic, and many countries now faced recession.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 1.15%, recouping most of its losses in the previous session, while Japan's Nikkei 225 .N225 index was up 1%.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose 0.9%, narrowing from morning gains but recouping most of its losses in the previous session, while Japan's Nikkei 225 .N225 index was up 0.8%.

+Japan's economy shrank slightly less than initially reported in the first quarter, as private consumption remained resilient and companies rebuilt inventories.
+Gross domestic product in the world's third-biggest economy contracted by 0.1%, beating median market expectations for a 0.3% drop.

-Australia's S&P/ASX 200 index .AXJO rose 0.72%, recovering half of its slide on Tuesday after the central bank unexpectedly raised interest rates by the most in 22 years and flagged more tightening to come.
+Australia's S&P/ASX 200 index .AXJO rose 0.37%, recovering part of its slide on Tuesday after the central bank unexpectedly raised interest rates by the most in 22 years and flagged more tightening to come.

-India's central bank is also expected to raise rates later in the day (0430 GMT) in a bid to tame hot prices, with more hikes being priced in.
+Elsewhere, the Reserve Bank of India's (RBI) key interest rate was raised by 50 basis points on Wednesday, as widely expected, in the second hike in as many months.

+"Upside risks to inflation as highlighted in last policy meetings have materialised earlier than expected," RBI Governor Shaktikanta Das said after the policy decision.

 On Thursday, the European Central Bank meets and markets are expecting it to at least lay the groundwork for rapid rate rises, if not begin them with a small hike.[ECBWATCH}